The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 In a detailed paper discussing the effects of Fiat’s takeover of Lancia, academic, Giuliano Maielli makes the case that “production engineers at Fiat had reproduced an engineering ideology.
 This is well reflected by Giacosa’s conviction that the role of Fiat was to produce cheap reliable and enjoyable cars for the people rather than expensive luxury cars.”

-Despite his misgivings, Giacosa’s team embarked upon the design of a new large Fiat saloon – a car designed with at least one eye on the North American market.
-But the 130 Berlina, despite its many fine qualities, proved a lacklustre seller; chief amongst its deficiencies being the Fiat name, which failed to resonate with luxury car buyers.
+Despite his misgivings, Giacosa’s team embarked upon the design of a new large Fiat saloon.
+But the 130 Berlina, despite its many fine qualities, proved a lacklustre seller; chief amongst its deficiencies being the name on its prow, one which failed to resonate with luxury car buyers.
+Not only that, Fiat’s dealers, used to handling cheaper cars and less demanding customers were ill-equipped to satisfy luxury car customers.

-The 1969 acquisition of Lancia therefore, was timely.
-It provided a ready-made nameplate with a proven record of engineering excellence and the sort of sober-suited upmarket image that would open all the right doors.
-All that was required was a series of cost-rationalised models to be developed and Fiat would be in a position to mop up a large chunk of the European upper-medium car market.
+The 1969 acquisition of Lancia therefore was timely, providing a ready-made nameplate with a proven record of engineering excellence and the sort of sober upmarket image that would open all the right doors.
+With a series of cost-rationalised Lancia models developed, Fiat would be in a position to mop up a large chunk of the European upper-medium car market.

-So went the theory anyway, reality proving a good deal less straightforward.
-Fiat was already struggling to adopt a fundamental cultural shift from small to larger cars, but with key decision-making power regarding product retained within Fiat’s engineering department, (already known to be ideologically opposed to change), such moves were being resisted.
-Into this political maelstrom, Lancia didn’t really stand a chance.
+So went the theory anyway, but realities on the ground were proving a good deal less straightforward.
+Fiat management were already struggling to adopt a cultural shift from small to larger cars, but with key decision-making power regarding product retained with Fiat’s engineers, (already known to be ideologically opposed to change), such moves were being resisted.
+Into this political maelstrom, Lancia entered – limping.

-It was hardly in a position to challenge Fiat’s predominance anyway.
-The company Fiat acquired in 1969 was a pale shadow of its glory days.
-“We have found the engineers’ drawers empty,” Fiat supremo Gianni Agnelli stated upon his acquisition of the stricken car firm.
-Dr. Antonio Fessia – Lancia’s acclaimed technical director had died in 1967 and due to Lancia’s financial woes, his position remained unfilled for well over a year.
+The business Fiat acquired in 1969 was a pale shadow of its glory days.
+“We have found the engineers’ drawers empty,” Fiat supremo Gianni Agnelli stated upon his acquisition of the stricken carmaker.
+Gripped by crisis and a distinct lack of leadership, Lancia was a vessel hopelessly adrift.
+Dr. Antonio Fessia – Lancia’s well regarded technical director had died in 1967, his position remaining unfilled for well over a year.

 Camuffo was reputedly horrified by what he found upon his arrival.
-Staff morale was on the floor and worse, engineers were departing in droves.
-Camuffo moved to arrest what was becoming a mass exodus, convincing key engineering staff to remain; namely chassis engineer, Romanini, and engine chief Ettore Zaccone Mina – (responsible for the Fulvia’s acclaimed V4 unit).
+Morale was on the floor and worse, engineers were departing in droves.
+Camuffo moved to arrest what was becoming a mass exodus, convincing key engineering staff to remain; namely chassis engineer, Romanini, and engine designer Ettore Zaccone Mina – (responsible for the Fulvia’s acclaimed V4 unit).

-They embarked on a three year crash development programme for a new model to replace the compact Fulvia.
-Only with this car in hand, could thoughts turn to the development of more upmarket models.
+This achieved, he embarked on a three year crash development programme for a new model to succeed the compact Fulvia model.
+Only with this car in hand, could thoughts turn to development of more upmarket models.

-As Fiat management began the process of ingesting their new acquisition, they found they were being thwarted by Lancia’s core of loyalist engineers.
-Like most grand marques, Lancia was engineering / manufacturing-led, so naturally all resistance to Fiat’s integration was centred here.
+As Fiat began the process of ingesting their new acquisition, they were opposed tooth and nail by Lancia’s core of loyalist engineers.
+Like most grand marques, Lancia was an engineering-led operation, so naturally all resistance to Fiat’s integration was centred here.
 Camuffo it is believed, was viewed with suspicion, seen as Agnelli’s man and schooled in what was probably viewed as an inferior tradition.

-This alliance, which came into being the same year as Fiat’s acquisition of Lancia was to have incorporated Citroën’s (Comotor) rotary Wankel engine and oleopneumatic (rear) suspension amidst its technical highlights.
-Certainly on paper, a Citroën–Lancia marriage would have made a good deal of sense, not least from a technical perspective.
+This alliance it is believed, was to have incorporated Citroën’s (Comotor) rotary Wankel engine and oleopneumatic suspension.
+Technically, and on paper at least, a Citroën–Lancia marriage would have made sense.
 This Franco-Italian hybrid however was allegedly shelved owing to the collapse of the PARDEVI agreement in 1973, when the two carmakers (largely) went their separate ways.
+Furthermore, there were said to have been sensitivities around the transfer of French technology to a rival – the powerbrokers in the Élyseé Palace being ideologically determined to position the Republic as technological leader within the EEC.

 By 1974, the climate within Italy and most especially within Fiat had become hostile to the development of an expensive, luxury flagship.
 As auto journalist, Richard Hughes wrote in a 1978 article for Car magazine; “The social scene convinced Fiat that, in their vital home market, large cars were dead… and in Italy, large cars start further down the scale than elsewhere in Europe”.
 In fact, the situation became so dire, Fiat’s management, believing the car business was finished, began to diversify into public transport and commercial arenas outside of the auto industry.

-By then in its third series and very dated in appearance against domestic and European opposition, he said, “At Lancia, we never imagined the Gamma as a replacement for the Flaminia – [Lancia’s Sixties flagship].
+One key question surrounding the Gamma was its mission.
+Was it to be a successor to the Flaminia or the midline Flavia model – by then in its third series and appearing somewhat dated in appearance against domestic and European opposition?
+Discussing the Gamma’s gestation with journalists some years later, Sergio Camuffo clarified matters: “At Lancia, we never imagined the Gamma as a replacement for the Flaminia.
 The specification of the 830 project was on the contrary to give a succession to the Flavia.
 The ambiguity explains the choice of a 4-cylinder, in the tradition of the marque”.

-Prior to the oil crisis, Fiat’s plans for Lancia had been quite ambitious as demonstrated by massive investment in the Beta family – a model range that spanned saloon, 2+2 coupé, a shooting brake estate, Spider and a mid-engined two seater.
-Clearly, some of these variations were aimed at the North American market, but it does appear in retrospect that there was considerable product overlap.
+Prior to the oil crisis, Fiat’s plans for Lancia had been quite ambitious as illustrated by massive investment in the Beta family; a model range that spanned saloon, 2+2 coupé, a shooting brake estate, Spider and a mid-engined two seater.
+Clearly, some of these variations were specifically aimed at the North American market, but it does appear in retrospect that there was considerable product overlap.

-The level of disruption caused by these crises can only be guessed at, but certainly by the time the Gamma was introduced to the press at the Geneva motor show in the spring of 1976 it was already significantly late and worse, still wasn’t ready.
-In fact, it would be a another year before the first cars were delivered to European customers.
-The reasons for this further delay is unclear, but suggests that problems already existed with Lancia’s new flagship.
-Similarly affected was the elegant Gamma coupé, based on a shortened Berlina platform, to be produced at Pininfarina’s Grugliasco facility in Turin.
+The level of disruption caused by these crises can only be guessed at, but certainly by the time the Gamma was introduced to the press at the Geneva motor show in the spring of 1976 it was already significantly late to market and worse, wasn’t quite ready.
+In fact, it would be a another year before the first cars were delivered to customers.
+The reasons for this further delay remain unclear, but one can draw one’s own conclusions.
+Similarly affected was the elegant Gamma coupé, based on a shortened Berlina platform, assembled at Pininfarina’s facility in Turin.

 Mel Nichols reported on the unveiling for Car, describing the Gammas as “two cars of elegance and bearing”.
 He went on to add with chilling (if unintentional) irony, “No-one would dare dispute Lancia’s ability to get the mechanicals right.”